arcus/education_modules/how_to_troubleshoot/how_to_troubleshoot.md

 ### Making a Minimal Reproducible Example

-A **(minimal) reproducible example** (not everyone includes the word "minimal" and some abbreviate it to **reprex**) is a way for another person to re-create the problem you're experiencing in just a few lines they can run on their own computer.
+A **(minimal) reproducible example** (not everyone includes the word "minimal" and some abbreviate it to **reprex** (pronounced ree-precks)) is a way for another person to re-create the problem you're experiencing in just a few lines they can run on their own computer.
 Usually, your data or computing details are something you want to keep secret -- you just want answers about how to do one specific thing to your data.
 If you're doing data analysis, you might have hundreds of rows, dozens of columns, and get an error halfway through an eighty-line script.
 So, how can you create a reproducible example?

 You can start by creating separate data that shares relevant details with your situation.
 For example, if you're trying to separate first names and last names by using the space between them, you might want to create a sample data frame or table with three rows and just one column, writing the R, Python, or SQL code needed to create a simple data structure like this: